 There is an association between increased oxidative stress due to excess free radical formation and lymphatic congestion and lymph disorders such as chronic lymphoedema.
 Additionally, inflammation is known to increase lymph accumulation, which may contribute to a more sluggish lymph system or other problems.

 Because of the important role the lymphatic system plays in both your immune system and detoxification, it is vital to keep it healthy and moving so it can continue to act as your body’s drainage system.
 A few key elements to add to any lymphatic system detox plan include:

 - Reduce toxins in your environment (e.g., pesticides, plastics)

 - Deep breathing

 - Herbs that support detox and lymph movement, such as what you find in Morpho Topical CBD

 Synergizing Botanicals & Plant Compounds: 8 Ways Morpho Boosts Lymphatic System

 There are many herbs that support the lymphatic system, but using a product that incorporates several that work synergistically can help take your experience to the next level.
-With a product such as Morpho liniment, each different herb acts on different aspects of lymphatic health, and together, they work to provide a more comprehensive support.
-The key ingredients that make Morpho effective are: hemp extract, CoQ10, Angelica sinensis, Polygonum cuspidatum (Japanese knotweed), Salvia miltiorrhiza (Red Root Sage), Panax notoginseng (Tienqi ginseng), Boswellia errata (Boswellia), and ginger EO.
+With a product such as Morpho liniment, each different herb acts on different aspects of lymphatic health, and together, they work to provide more comprehensive support.
+The key ingredients that make Morpho effective are hemp extract, CoQ10, Angelica sinensis, Polygonum cuspidatum (Japanese knotweed), Salvia miltiorrhiza (Red Root Sage), Panax notoginseng (Tienqi ginseng), Boswellia errata (Boswellia), and ginger EO.